-

 Private Companies

-The Trust's risk could be increased by its investment in private companies.
-These assets may be more difficult to buy or sell, so changes in their prices may be greater.
+Unlisted investments such as private companies, in which the Trust has a significant investment, can increase risk.
+These assets may be more difficult to sell, so changes in their prices may be greater.

 Charges to capital